 If the UE attempts to establish an emergency bearer service in a PLMN where the E-UTRA capability was disabled due to the UE's attach attempt counter or tracking area updating attempt counter have reached 5, the UE may enable the E-UTRA capability for that PLMN memorized by the UE.

+The UE may support being configured for No E-UTRA Disabling In 5GS (see 3GPP TS 31.102 [40] or 3GPP TS 24.368 [50]).
+No E-UTRA Disabling In 5GS is enabled if the corresponding configuration parameter is present and set to enabled.
+Otherwise, No E-UTRA Disabling In 5GS is disabled.
+If the UE is configured for No E-UTRA Disabling In 5GS and the UE selects an NG-RAN cell in a PLMN where the E-UTRA capability was disabled due to the UE's attach attempt counter or tracking area updating attempt counter having reached 5, the UE shall enable the E-UTRA capability for that PLMN.

 For other cases, it is up to the UE implementation when to enable the E-UTRA capability.

 NOTE: If the UE is not operating in CS/PS mode 1 operation, the value of the timer for enabling E-UTRA capability is recommended to be not larger than the default value of T3402.